DaviAlbino/DaviAlbino/README.md

 ## Hello Everyone!
 My name is Davi! 😄
 ## About me
 - 🔭 &nbsp; I'm currently learning back-end and practicing front-end.
-- 🎓 &nbsp; I'm currently a Full-Stack Developer student at Trybe School.
+- 🎓 &nbsp; I finished a Full-Stack Web Development course at Trybe School.
 - 📫 &nbsp; How to reach me: negroalbino_@hotmail.com
  ##